Andrea Bocelli: 2008: Incanto and Carmen

 On 20 January 2008, Bocelli received the Italian TV award Telegatto in platinum for Italian music in the world, in Rome.
 He sang "La voce del silenzio" – "The voice of silence" – and "Dare to Live" during the ceremony.
-To promote the album, he performed "Canto della Terra" at The Alan Titchmarsh Show on the BBC in London on 1 February; was interviewed by Fabio Fazio on the Italian talk show Che tempo che fa on RAI 3 in Italy; and performed "Canto della terra", "A te" and "Besame mucho" from the album, as well as "My Way" on 2 February; and made an appearance on The South Bank Show in London, where he sang the French aria "Pour mon âme" on 3 February.
-Then on 10 February, he performed "The Prayer" at the 50th Grammy Awards, held in Los Angeles, with Josh Groban in a tribute to Luciano Pavarotti, and sang "Dare to Live" with Heather Headley the following day on The Tonight Show with Jay Leno.
-In April, he toured in Asia with performances in Tokyo, Taichung, and Seoul.
+To promote the album, Bocelli performed "Canto della Terra" at The Alan Titchmarsh Show on the BBC in London on 1 February and was interviewed by Fabio Fazio on the Italian talk show Che tempo che fa on RAI 3 in Italy; and performed "Canto della terra", "A te" and "Besame mucho" from the album, as well as "My Way" on 2 February; and made an appearance on The South Bank Show in London, where he sang the French aria "Pour mon âme" on 3 February.
+Then, on 10 February, Bocelli performed "The Prayer" at the 50th Grammy Awards, held in Los Angeles, with Josh Groban in a tribute to Luciano Pavarotti, and sang "Dare to Live" with Heather Headley the following day on The Tonight Show with Jay Leno.
+In April, Bocelli toured in Asia with performances in Tokyo, Taichung, and Seoul.

-On 7 May 2008, he sang at Steel Aréna in Košice, Slovakia, in front of 8,000 people.
-Then on 13 May he sang at the "Teatro delle Muse" in Ancona, Italy, for a charity concert for "Francesca Rava – N.P.H.
+On 7 May 2008, Bocelli sang at Steel Aréna in Košice, Slovakia, in front of 8,000 people.
+Six days later, he sang at the "Teatro delle Muse" in Ancona, Italy, for a charity concert for "Francesca Rava – N.P.H.
 Italia Onlus", a foundation that helps poor and disabled children around the world.
-On 23 May 2008, he sang The Prayer with Katharine McPhee in a Las Vegas tribute concert for Canadian producer and songwriter David Foster.
+On 23 May, he sang The Prayer with Katharine McPhee in a Las Vegas tribute concert for Canadian producer and songwriter David Foster.
 Bocelli later praised Filipina teenage singer Charice, whom he first heard perform at that concert.
-On 2 June 2008, he performed at the Piazza del Duomo, Milan in front of 80,000 people during a concert celebrating the anniversary of the Republic of Italy's formation.
+On 2 June, Bocelli performed at the Piazza del Duomo, Milan in front of 80,000 people during a concert celebrating the anniversary of the Republic of Italy's formation.

 From 17 to 28 June, Bocelli played the role of Don José on stage, opposite Hungarian mezzo-soprano Ildikó Komlósi as Carmen, in Georges Bizet's opera at the Teatro dell'Opera di Roma, in Rome, for four nights.
-Bocelli released the complete opera recording of Carmen in Italy in the same year, which he recorded in 2005.
+Bocelli released the complete opera recording of Carmen in Italy that same year, which he recorded in 2005.
 Myung-whun Chung conducted the Orchestre Philharmonique de Radio France and the Chœur de Radio France for the recording, and Welsh Bass-baritone Bryn Terfel, was part of the Ensemble.
 The recording was not released internationally, until March 2010.
 Carmen: Duets & Arias, a single-disc collection of some of the arias and duets of the recording, was also released in 2010.